aimeecarney/wedded-list/README.md

 3. Run 'rake db:migrate' to migrate the database.
 4. Run 'rails s' to start the local server.
 5. Open your browser to 'http://localhost:3000' to run the app.

+Contributing
+Bug reports are welcome through GitHub at: https://github.com/aimeecarney/wedded-list

+License
+This project is licenced under the MIT Licence.